-For the month of April, Blackball Universe proudly presents Smoky's Boutique.
+For the months of April and May, Blackball Universe proudly presented Smoky’s Boutique.

 These six artists, all in their twenties, navigate a world of expanding technological selfhood and shifting consciousness.
 Some works are chilly; others hot.
 If my self-expression is quiet is my unconscious shouting?
 With chirping machines at my elbow, am I ever really quiet?
-Come to the gallery and ask yourself: Do we rebel through stillness or through screaming?
+We asked ourselves: Do we rebel through stillness or through screaming?

-Gallery open all month.
-Opening reception on Friday, April 18th (RSVP here).
+Gallery was open all month.
+Closing reception was on Friday, May 16th.
 Reclaim yourself within insanity, and make the choice: Will you calm your mind or explode your senses to get there?